caraya/personal-blog/content/blog/migrating-from-wordpress-to-eleventy-part-3.md

 In future iterations we'll improve the layout and the usability for the navigation.

-### Adding search functionality

-The WordPress version of the blog uses Algolia as the search provider.
-There is no reason we can't use the same service with Eleventy

-We will use [Building server-rendered search for static sites with 11ty Serverless, Netlify, and Algolia](https://www.algolia.com/blog/engineering/building-server-rendered-search-for-static-sites-with-11ty-serverless-netlify-and-algolia/) as the starting point.
-This will tie us to Netlify since it uses Netlify functions as the serverless infrastructure, but I had already decided to use Netlify for the Netlify CMS so it's less of a roadblock.

 ## Maintaining the same structure than WordPress

 One important thing is to keep the existing flar structure of the blog in Eleventy.